emocreator/ML-project/README.md

 - Logging and exception handling is done using custom logger and exception classes.
 - Ideal for learning how modular ML projects are built.
 - Can be extended to include more components like model evaluation, deployment etc.

-Let me know if you would like any clarification or changes in this README!